rhomber/mojito-coding-test/SOLUTION.md

 As the project took considerably longer than I was expecting I have opted for adding unit tests only to one service.
 I feel that regardless of time constraints code such as this, with many possible outcomes, should be thoroughly tested.

+## Repository

+In the past I have also included another layer beyond the service for access to the database (repository).
+This isn't what I have been doing lately in my projects as I found the repository and service layers had too much overlap.
+But I can see the benefits of having it, if that's what you are using.